sunknudsen/privacy-guides/how-to-protect-mac-computers-from-cold-boot-attacks/README.md

 sudo pmset -a destroyfvkeyonstandby 1 hibernatemode 25 standbydelaylow 0 standbydelayhigh 0
 ```

+👍

-`destroyfvkeyonstandby 1` tells macOS to destroy password (override it with random data) when computer goes to standby mode.
+`destroyfvkeyonstandby 1` tells macOS to destroy password when computer goes to standby mode.

-`hibernatemode 25` tells macOS to store the content of the RAM to the hard drive (which is encrypted using FileVault) and power off the RAM (which clears its data).
+`hibernatemode 25` tells macOS to store the content of the RAM to the hard drive and power off the RAM (which clears its data).

 `standbydelaylow 0` tells macOS to enable standby mode immediately when battery is low and computer is put to sleep.